 Looking back over years of Egg Hunts, Nancy says,

 “We’ve seen lots of interaction between all who attend.
 Some internationals wanted to know more about us and our beliefs.
 Some of the Americans wanted to know more about the students and their lives here and back home.

 “As far as impacting our neighborhood for God, people are interested that we host this and think it’s a good thing.
-They are interested in why we do this, which is an opportunity for us to share our faith.
+They are interested in why we do this, which is an opportunity for us to share our trust in Jesus.
 They are always amazed when I tell them how few international students visit a home in the U.S. while studying here.

 “As for the internationals, I think many of the students are excited to be in an American home and to participate in the Egg Hunt, [knowing it’s an American tradition].
 The Hunt is a welcome break from the serious business of their studies.